 Artificial intelligence has always intrigued us.
-Therefore, there are many fascinating TV series about this subject.
+Therefore, there are many fascinating movies and TV series about this subject.

 These television programs are not only captivating, but they also portray a possible future world.
-In this post, I’ve compiled a list of 12 iconic AI-based TV series that introduces us to a brand-new universe.
+In this post, I’ve compiled a list of 12 iconic AI-based shows that introduces us to a brand-new universe.

 Does AI really exist?
 The collection of the TV show about AI robots below will take you to a fascinating world.
 Get ready for this journey!